-To achieve the Brand Safety Certified Seal, a participating company acting as a Direct Buyer and/or Intermediary, or as a Anti-piracy service provider must employ pirate mobile app filtering for all advertising displayed in a mobile app environment.
+To achieve the Brand Safety Certified Seal, a participating company acting as a Direct Buyer and/or Intermediary must employ pirate mobile app filtering for all advertising displayed in a mobile app environment.

 Use of TAG's Pirate Mobile App List is available to assist companies in meeting this requirement, but use of the tool is not required, nor does the use of the tool, in-and-of-itself, fulfill this requirement.